jacleland/ShortUrl/README.md

 Maven will produce a web archive file called `ShortUrl.war` in the `target` directory.
 This file can be automatically deployed by Tomcat, if configured to do so, by placing the .war file in the tomcat `/webapps` directory. **Please Note** that the application URL will be `ShortUrl` by default unless the `ShortUrl.war` file is renamed.
 You may choose, for example, to name your war file `s.war` *before* copying/uploading it to the Tomcat `webapps` directory so that it will be deployed with a shorter application/context name.
 For example, if your domain name is `example.com`, a war file named `s.war` would be auto-deployed by Tomcat as `https://example.com/s`.

 # Usage
-The application, as deployed, can be accessed via the context URL (`https://example.com/s`, for instance).
+As deployed, the application can be accessed via the context URL (`https://example.com/s`, for instance).
 The static web content provided can also be used as a reference when writing applications to use the web service directly.

 If a web services-only deployment is needed, then the contents of the `src/main/webapp/static` directory can be removed or relocated outside the project tree.
 App developers may also wish to review the deployment descriptor (`src/main/webapp/WEB-INF/web.xml`) and remove the static filter declaration and mapping, along with the welcome-file list that includes `static/index.html`.